qgis/qwc2-demo-app/README.md

         "searchProviders": ["<search provider>"],   // optional search providers "mapCrs: "EPSG:3857",                       // optional, the map projection, defaults to EPSG:3857 "additionalMouseCrs": ["<epsg code>"]       // optional list of additional CRS for mouse position (map projection and WGS84 are listed by default).
 Make sure proj defs are loaded in js/appConfig.js.
-        "printLabelForSearchResult": "<labelid>"    // optional, a labelid in the print composition where to insert the label of the selected search result
         "watermark": {                              // optional, configuration of watermark to place on raster-export images "text": "<watermark text>",
           "texpadding": "1",                        // optional, padding between text and frame, in points